jenkinsci/tfs-plugin/Testing.md

     4. Confirm you can browse to the **FunctionalTests** team project.

-How to configure your Team Services account
+How to configure your Azure DevOps account
 -------------------------------------------
 TODO: write this